mztyk/anti-racist-daily-actions/README.md

 - 👂 **Listen** – Receive feedback with humility, reflection, and a willingness to grow.
 - ✊ **Support BIPOC** – Uplift and invest in Black, Indigenous, and People of Color through your choices and actions.

-Remember, anti-racism is a lifelong pursuit.
-Rest and recharge so you can come back and keep showing up.
+Being anti-racist is a lifelong pursuit.
+Keep showing up.

 ## 🔗 License